BernhardBaumrock/RockForms/README.md

 Some may know that I've already built a module using the Nette Forms Package.
 Some may also know that there's a great PRO module for building forms: [FormBuilder](https://processwire.com/store/form-builder/).
 Some may also know that there's a [great thread about how to build forms using the PW forms API](https://processwire.com/talk/topic/2089-create-simple-forms-using-api/).
 And finally some may know the great [Nette Framework](https://doc.nette.org/) and its [Forms Package](https://doc.nette.org/en/3.0/forms) - see especially the docs about [standalone forms](https://doc.nette.org/en/3.0/forms#toc-standalone-forms).

 This module tries to combine the best of both worlds: ProcessWire on the one hand (like translation tools, creating pages etc.) and NetteForms on the other (for its great client- and server-side validation).
+As great as Nette Forms are, as much am I missing the power of ProcessWire hooks there.
+That's why RockForms comes with a custom form renderer that triggers a hookable method call on the `RockForms` object.

 ## Features